abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Part of the answer is to give ourselves the time and space to practice at our dwelling places in the forest.
 Obviously, we still need to exercise skill when coming into contact with other people.
-But *kāyaviveka*—physical solitude—helps develop the heart and mind.
+But *kāyaviveka*---physical solitude---helps develop the heart and mind.
 That's what we're here for, so let's focus on that.

 # The Spider in Its Web